PRIVACY POLICY

 Whenever you visit our website, the fonts are reloaded by a Google server.
 Through this external cue, data gets transferred to Google's servers.
 Therefore, this makes Google recognise that you (or your IP-address) is visiting our website.
 The Google Fonts API was developed to reduce the usage, storage and gathering of end user data to the minimum needed for the proper depiction of fonts.
 What is more, API stands for „Application Programming Interface" and works as a software data intermediary.

 Google Fonts stores CSS and font requests safely with Google, and therefore it is protected.
 Using its collected usage figures, Google can determine how popular the individual fonts are.
 Google publishes the results on internal analysis pages, such as Google Analytics.
-Moreover, Google also utilises data of ist own web crawler, in order to determine which websites are using Google fonts.
-This data is published in Google Fonts’ BigQuery database.
-Enterpreneurs and developers use Google’s webservice BigQuery to be able to inspect and move big volumes of data.
+Moreover, Google also utilises data of its own web crawler, in order to determine which websites are using Google fonts.
+This data is published in Google Fonts' BigQuery database.
+Entrepreneurs and developers use Google's webservice BigQuery to be able to inspect and move big volumes of data.

 One more thing that should be considered, is that every request for Google Fonts automatically transmits information such as language preferences, IP address, browser version, as well as the browser's screen resolution and name to Google's servers.
 It cannot be clearly identified if this data is saved, as Google has not directly declared it.